openstreetmap/osmdbt/README.md

 directory is synced.

 If any of these steps fail or if the host crashes, a `.new` file might be left around, which should be flagged for the sysadmin to take care of.
+The file can be removed without loosing data, but the circumstances should be reviewed in case there is some systematic problem.

 ### 3. Copy log file to separate host (optional)

 All files named `*.log` in the `log_dir` can now be copied (using scp or rsync or so) to a separate host for safekeeping.
-These will only be used if the database host crashes and log files on its disk are lost.
+These will only be used if the local host crashes and log files on its disk are lost.
 In this case manual intervention is necessary.

-### 4. Catch up new log files
+### 4. Catch up database to new log file

 Now `osmdbt-catchup` is called to catch up the database to the log file just created in step 2.